William H. J. Beckett

 William Henry Jackson Beckett (1882 – March 15, 1954) was an American football coach.

 Springfield YMCA Training School

 Becket was the first African American person to ever be awarded a degree at Springfield College–then known as the International YMCA Training School–in Springfield, Massachusetts.
 He was awarded the school's Tarbell Medallion in 1947.

 Howard University

 Beckett became the head football coach and first full-time athletic director at Howard University in Washington, D.C. in 1917.

 Late life and death

-Beckett taught physical education at Sumner High School in St. Louis, Missouri for 35 years before retiring in 1954.
+Beckett taught physical education at Sumner High School in St. Louis for 35 years before retiring in 1954.
 He died of a cerebral hemorrhage on March 15, 1954, at Homer G. Phillips Hospital in St. Louis.